grafana/grafana/docs/sources/developers/plugins/publish-a-plugin/sign-a-plugin.md

 1. [Create a Grafana Cloud account](/signup).

-1. Login into your account and navigate to "My Account" -> Security-> Access Policies.
-And click "Create access pilicy"
+1. Login into your account and navigate to **My Account > Security > Access Policies**.
+Click **Create access policy**.

-   Realm: has to be your-org-name (all-stacks)\
+   Realm: has to be your-org-name (all-stacks)
    Scope: plugins:write

    {{< figure src="/static/img/docs/plugins/create-access-policy.png" class="docs-image--no-shadow" max-width="650px" >}}

-1. Once policy created, create a new tocker by clicking "Create token" button.\
+1. Click **Create token** to create a new token.

-   Token name could be anything\
-   "Expration date" is oprional although we stringly advise to change tokens from time to time for security reason.\
+   The expiration date field is optional, though you should change tokens periodically for increased security.

    {{< figure src="/static/img/docs/plugins/create-access-policy-token.png" class="docs-image--no-shadow" max-width="650px" >}}

-   Click "Create" and Copy the token
+1. Click **Create** and save a copy of the token somewhere secure for future reference.

 ## Sign a public plugin